 Once all seams are heat welded, slippers are installed between deck rafters and roof surface to protect the membrane.
 Then, a frame is built on top, and pressure treated or composite decking is installed.

 Here is how I welded post flashings on a job in Hopkinson, MA

-PVC roof is easy to fix – in the summer or winter, dry or wet!
+PVC roof deck is easy to fix – in the summer or winter, dry or wet!

 Ease of repair is one of the best features of a PVC membrane, in my opinion.
 Any punctures can be simply re-welded or patched in any weather condition.

-Below are the jobs that we did, replacing various types of flat roofs.
+Below are the jobs that we did, replacing various types of flat roof decks.
 Most of them failed due to ponding water!

 2) EPDM Rubber

-Here are real examples of very expensive EPDM failures:
+Here are real examples of very expensive EPDM rubber roofing failures:

-Above you can see a leaking rubber roof deck, with a completely destroyed room below it.
+Above you can see a leaking deck made of EPDM Rubber, with a completely destroyed room below it.